skip to Main Content

 In ancient times, Olowalu town was quite well populated with Hawaiians and was known for growing taro, sweet potatoes & breadfruit.
 Hawaiian also grew other plants that they were able to use and produce materials for clothing, shelter and transport.
 Olowalu is very important to the cultural significance to the people of Hawaii and contains a lot of mana (spiritual energy of power and strength, existing in objects and people).

 Olowalu, also known as ‘Turtle Reef”, is known for its large numbers of Hawaiian Green sea turtles and brightly colored tropical fish, which makes it a “must see” Maui snorkeling site.
 Olowalu is one of Maui’s most hidden treasures and contains some of the state’s most diverse coral reefs, including the massive lobe coral.
 Olowalu is located approximately 4 miles south of Lahaina, just off of the Honoapiilani Highway.
-You will not be disappointed if you check out Olowalu and it is bound to make snorkeling on Maui a memorable experience.
+You will not be disappointed if you check out Olowalu and it is bound to make snorkeling on Mauia memorable experience.

 The Hawaiian green sea turtles treat Olowalu as a ‘cleaning station’ and allow fish, such as wrasse and tangs to eat the algae off of their flippers and shells.
 Sometimes you may spot over a dozen turtles getting “cleaned” up!